4383/governance/goals/proposed/remove-eventlet.rst

 The same observation is true for the vast majority of other third parties libraries.
 Almost all these libraries rest on the shoulders of one or two people.
 It's the harsh law of the open source ecosystem. **Scarcity lead the world**.
-Only mainstream projects like CPython or Openstack has decent resources. **Winners take all**.
+Only mainstream projects like CPython or OpenStack has decent resources. **Winners take all**.

 The root cause of the problems described here is due to the fact of using